Speed and scale

 How do you deal with urgency culture?
 What has helped you to progress?

-For anyone interested in the background: this
+For anyone interested in context, this

 Forbes article by @VibhasRatanjee inspired my post.